 Extracting data based on relationships makes the information actionable.
-For example, in a patient's medical history, NLP can find and exclude familial history, so that a family member's health history is not confused with the patient's.
-NLP is able to determine whether the patient has had a history of hypertension, or if hypertension is a family trait.
+For example, NLP can find and exclude familial history in a patient's medical history so that a family member's health history is not confused with the patient's.
+NLP can determine whether the patient has had a history of hypertension or if hypertension is a family trait.

 Similarly, NLP can verify whether a symptom noted in a chart relates to a specific condition, such as COVID.

-Machine learning-based methodologies identify and learn patterns and features from existing annotated text.
-Once the patterns are identified, maching learning-based NLP can quickly employ that learning to other unstructured data.
+Machine learning-based methodologies identify and learn patterns and features from the existing annotated text.
+Once the patterns are identified, machine learning-based NLP can quickly employ that learning to other unstructured data.

 Rule-based NLP learns from a pre-determined set of codes and rules and recognizes those patterns in documents.
 It's a good system for one-off projects.

 Melax NLP Builds Pipelines to Facilitate Information Flow